kanjamad/app-E-commerce/README.md

 em
 An em is equal to the computed font-size of that element’s parent.
 For example, If there is a div element defined with font-size: 16px then for that div and for its children 1em = 16px.

 rem
 Values are relative to the root html element, not to the parent element.
-That is, If font-size of the root element is 16px then 1 rem = 16px for all elements.
-If font-size is not explicitly defined in root element then 1rem will be equal to the default font-size provided by the browser (usually 16px).
+That is, If font-size of the root elemnt is 16px then 1 rem = 16px for all elements.If font-size is not explicitly defined in root element then 1rem will be equal to the default font-size provided by the browser (usually 16px).

 ---

 ## Deadlines